-Resilience to environmental change, emerging health threats and emergencies is one of NHMRC’s strategic priorities for action in 2018-2021.
+Resilience to environmental change, emerging health threats and emergencies is one of National Health and Medical Research Council's (NHMRC) strategic priorities for action in 2018–2021.
 NHMRC aims to deliver on this priority by boosting research capacity and capability through a special initiative that will improve Australia’s preparedness and responsiveness to human health threats from changing environmental conditions and extreme weather events.

 About the Special Initiative